chi-rb/chi-authorization/README.md

 bundle exec rails g abilities:install
 ```

-Ensure there is a current_user method to your controllers:
+Ensure there is a current_user method in your controllers:
 ```ruby
 class ApplicationController < ActionController::Base
   def current_user